AmmarIrfanDev/Vortex/README.md

 _Example useage shown_

+WARNING: You MUST build in Release mode, Debug is currently not working!

 Vortex is a chess bot implemented in C++ and utilizing libtorch for efficient computation.
 It leverages a feedforward neural network architecture to evaluate board states and make strategic moves based on real-time assessments.
 The model takes in a tensor representation of the chessboard, incorporating both the positions of the pieces and the current score, to predict optimal moves.

 The bot employs advanced techniques for preprocessing board states into a one-hot encoded format.
 It includes robust validation mechanisms to ensure legality of moves, making it adaptable for both standard and custom chess variants.